manzanoa/CMSC312/README.md

   PStep: houses each instruction for the process
       -Command: Instruction type (CALCULATE, I/O, or FORK(in the future))
       -Loops: the number of loops needed to run through for this instruction

+  MemoryManager: keeps track of the memory and checks if the processes can fit in
+	-memMax: the maximum number of memory allowed
+	-memTotal: the current number of memory
+	-Methods:
+	   -Public bool canAddMem(int memReq): checks if the process can be added based on the memory required for the process and updates accordingly